nicholas-owen/rdm-virtual-data-crate/src/assets/info.md

 - **Persistent Storage**: Your changes are saved locally in your browser.

 ## About
-This application demonstrates a modern, React-based approach to building file explorer interfaces on the web.
+This application utilises a modern, React-based approach to building file explorer interfaces on the web for the purpose of demonstrating research data management concepts.

+## License
+MIT

+Developed by: Antigravity and Nicholas Owen D.Phil (https://github.com/nicholas-owen)